discretize/discretize-guides/fractals/nightmare/index.md

 - You shouldnt use <Skill name="Whirling defense"/> in phase 1.

 **1st Add**
-Use <Skill id="12622"/> to get to the add quickly.
-Kill it with  <Skill name="Path of scars"/> and <Skill name="Whirling defense"/>.
+- Use <Skill id="12622"/> to get to the add quickly.
+- Kill it with  <Skill name="Path of scars"/> and <Skill name="Whirling defense"/>.
 If your group sucks, you can save your important dps skills and kill the mob with a mix of AA and F1/F2s.
 The weaver should help you anyway.

 **Phase 2**
-Use <Skill name="onewolfpack"/> in the middle.
-AA as as all your skills are on CD.
+- Use <Skill name="onewolfpack"/> in the middle.
+- AA as as all your skills are on CD.

 **2nd Add**
-Use longbow here. <Skill name="pointblankshot"/> and <Skill name="rapidfire"/> should do the trick.
-The remaining damage should be dealt by the <Specialization name="Dragonhunter"/> with a <Skill name="Swordofjustice"/>.
+- Use longbow here. <Skill name="pointblankshot"/> and <Skill name="rapidfire"/>
+- The remaining damage should be dealt by the <Specialization name="Dragonhunter"/> with a <Skill name="Swordofjustice"/>.

-If you are using GS do GS2, 5, 2, F1, F2 to kill the add.
+- If you are using GS do GS2, 5, 2, F1, F2 to kill the add.

 **Phase 3**

 Longbow:
 - <Skill name="Barrage"/> on Siax
 - <Skill name="Frost trap"/>